RussellGLY/yolov3/README-Agot.txt

 Run: python train.py --epochs 30 --batch-size 128 --accumulate 1 --cfg custom/yolov3-spp-custom.cfg --data custom/custom.data

 This will train using the initial weights in weights/yolov3-spp-ultralytics.pt.
 Use the pretrained Agot weights by adding the flag "--weights weights/yolov3-spp-custom.pt".
 Use no initial weights with the flag "--weights ''".
 While training, the most recent weights are stored in "weights/last.pt" and the best weights (based on the validation set) are stored in "weights/best.pt".
-If you want to resume training from where it last left off, add the --resume flag.
-Other options can be found in yolov3/train.py.
+If you want to resume training from where it last left off, add the "--resume" flag.
+Other command line options can be found in yolov3/train.py.

 Testing: